-As of March 31, 2025, we had outstanding restricted stock units ("RSUs") that, upon vesting, were to settle into an aggregate of 11,064 shares based upon the grant date with a fair value of \$157.89, and 234,525 shares based upon the grant date with a fair value of \$4.00.
+As of December 31, 2024, we had outstanding restricted stock units ("RSUs") that, upon vesting, will settle into an aggregate of 11,064 shares based upon the grant date with a fair value of \$157.89, and 234,525 shares based upon the grant date with a fair value of \$4.00.
 We recognized an aggregate of \$2,684,995 of previously-unrecognized compensation expense for RSU awards upon completion of our IPO.
 Included above are an aggregate of 234,525 RSUs to employees, directors and consultants that the Board of Directors approved in May 2024, with a fair grant value of \$4.00 per unit.
 These RSUs contain a double trigger and, upon grant, were deemed to have met their time-based service requirements for vesting.
 They will settle on the six month anniversary of our initial public offering, which was completed in November 2024.
-All of these RSUs settled into common stock on May 24, 2025.